seanpm2001/FelosiDev_FelosiDev/README.md

 - 👋 Hi, I’m @FelosiDev
-- 👀 I’m interested in Bots Discord
+- 👀 I’m interested in Discord Bots
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently creating a Discord Bot
 - 💞️ I’m not looking to collaborate
-- 📫 How to reach me: Felosi#6666 on Discord
+- 📫 How to reach me: 千el🌀si#0001 on Discord

 <!---
 FelosiDev/FelosiDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.